eyrexh/eyrexh/README.md

-### Hi there 👋 My name is Eyre and I'm a junior data scientist based in Vancouver, Canada
+### Hi there 👋 Eyre here!
-I recently graduated from the Master of Data Science program at the University of British Columbia @UBC-MDS
+I'm a junior data scientist based in Vancouver, Canada.
+I recently graduated from the Master of Data Science program[(MDS)](https://github.com/UBC-MDS) at the University of British Columbia.
 I am actively looking for data science and machine learning opportunities!

  <a href="https://linkedin.com/in/eyre-hong/" target="_blank"><img height="25" src = "https://img.shields.io/badge/-LinkedIn-0e76a8?style=for-the-badge&logo=Linkedin&logoColor=white"></a>